zorigitano/multipage-webpack-plugin/README.md

 ## Problem

-Currently to architecht a webpack configuration for multi page web applications, there are many requirements for managing all assets and entry points.
+Currently to architect a webpack configuration for multi page web applications, there are many requirements for managing all assets and entry points.

 - In a multipage application every rendered page corresponds to a webpack entry point.
 - Each entry point will have some sort of `index.html` file _or_ a MVC framework specific server template (partial) which renders to html content.